Getting a Blood Transfusion

 To be sure no mistakes are made, donated blood is carefully tested to find out what type it is.
 This is done when it’s taken from the donor and again once it’s received by the hospital lab.
 The blood bag is labeled with the type of blood it contains.
 When a person needs a blood transfusion, a blood sample is drawn from them and tested the same way.

 All blood has the same components, but not all blood is the same.
 People have different blood types, which are based on substances called antigens on a person’s blood cells.
 The 2 most important antigens in blood typing are called A, B, O, and Rh.

 - Each person has an ABO blood type – either A, B, AB, or O – which means antigen A, antigen B, both antigens (type AB), or neither antigen (type O) is found on their blood cells.

 - Each person also is either Rh-positive or Rh-negative (you either have Rh or you don’t).

 These 2 factors can be combined into 8 possible blood types:

 ABO blood types

 Two antigens on blood cells (A and B) determine a person’s ABO blood type (either A, B, AB, or O).
 In the United States, the most common blood type is O, followed closely by type A.

 - If you have type O blood, you can only get type O red blood cell transfusions.
 But you can give your red blood cells to people with type A, B, AB, or O blood, which is why you are sometimes called a universal donor.
-(Universal donor blood is only used in extreme emergencies.
+(Universal donor blood cells are typically only used in emergencies.
 For example, if a person is bleeding severely and nearing death, there may no time for testing.
-In everyday practice, people in the US are always given the exact same type of red blood cells that they have.)
+In everyday practice, people in the US are almost always given the exact same type of red blood cells that they have.)